ppy/osu-wiki/wiki/Game_Modes/osu!catch/en.md

 **Difficulty multiplier** | The difficulty setting for the beatmap **Mod multiplier**        | The multiplier of the selected mods

-**Note:** There is a difference between osu!standard and osu!catch's scoring methods:
+**Note:** There is a difference between osu!standard and osu!catch's scoring methods:-

 - 300s and a combo increment are not given to a finished spinner
 - reverse slider ticks are counted as a full score of a hit